BuddyForms/BuddyForms/readme.txt

 7. Form Submissions in the admin backend

 == Changelog ==

+= 2.1.3.1 - 23 August 2017 =
+* Fixed a issue in the taxonomy form element In some installs it was not possible to process the form if no option was selected even if the field was not required.
+* Added a Redirecting message to the notice if redirect to page is set with Ajax enabled

 = 2.1.3 - 21 August 2017 =
 * Fixed form validation jQuery error.
 Props to @Hannah93